 Violent disputes with his brother Collin

-Remini, Rinder and A&E also went out of their way to cover up Smith-Levin’s shameful history of violence, notably with the brother he mourned when the cameras were rolling.
-Sarah Ehrlich, mother of the son fathered by Smith-Levin’s late brother, Collin, said “Uncle Aaron” profited off his brother’s death and went so far as to drain the money Collin left behind, money her son was supposed to have received when he turned 18.
-Sarah’s son had received an inheritance from his father, and Aaron Smith-Levin “wiped the account clean” after promising he would invest it for her son.
+Smith-Levin has a shameful history of violence, notably with the brother he comically mourned on TV for the cameras.
+Sarah Ehrlich, mother of the son fathered by Smith-Levin’s late brother, Collin, said “Uncle Aaron” profited off his brother’s death and went so far as to drain the money his late brother left behind, money that her son was supposed to have received when he turned 18.
+Sarah’s son had received an inheritance from his father, and she said that Aaron Smith-Levin “wiped the account clean” after promising he would invest it for her son.
 According to Sarah, Aaron had no relationship with Collin.
-The two, she said, were estranged after violent fights between the two.
+The two, she said, were estranged after violent fights between them.

-Collin died tragically as a passenger in a car accident in April 2003.
-Collin and two friends were intoxicated when driving home from a strip bar in the early morning hours in Albuquerque, New Mexico.
+Collin died tragically as a passenger in a car accident in April 2003 in Albuquerque, New Mexico.
+Collin and two friends, intoxicated, were driving home from a strip bar in the early morning hours.

-Said Sarah: “Their relationship was finished at 15 years old when Collin moved out because of Aaron constantly beating him up.
+Said Sarah: “Their relationship was finished at fifteen years old when Collin moved out because of Aaron constantly beating him up.
 Collin would definitely fight back but had enough and he moved out.”

 Sarah says that when Collin moved to Los Angeles, Aaron and Collin were not communicating at all.
 “Collin was having problems and he started getting involved in drugs and drinking,” she said.

-In addition to the violent fights with his brother, Smith-Levin had a long history of violent behavior that was a problem when he worked for the Church, which gave him opportunity after opportunity to fulfill his promise to change and become a better person.
-It’s mind-boggling that Remini and her producers would glorify Smith-Levin who was kicked out of the Church’s religious order a decade ago after incidents were reported in which he abused his colleagues.
-To make matters worse, women and older coworkers were often his targets.
+In addition to the violent fights with his brother, Smith-Levin’s long history of violent behavior was a problem when he worked for the Church, which gave him opportunity after opportunity to fulfill his promise to change and become a better person.
+Smith-Levin was finally kicked out of the Church’s religious order a decade ago after incidents were reported in which he abused his colleagues.
+To make matters worse, women and older co-workers were often his targets.

 “The slightest thing just sets him off and he just goes totally nuts.”